hackshackers/hackshackers-hugo/content/news/2010/09/hackshackers-austin-plans-first-event.md

 Please [RSVP][2] for this event!

-The Austin chapter is the seventh group, after San Francisco, New York, Los Angeles, London, Boston and Chicago.
+The Austin group is the seventh group, after San Francisco, New York, Los Angeles, London, Boston and Chicago.
 We feel our fair city offers a great combination of communicators and technologists that will result in some amazing projects and opportunities.

 Hacks/Hackers Austin is organized by [Cindy Royal][3], an assistant professor at [Texas State University &#8211; San Marcos][4], Matt Stiles and Niran Babalola of [Texas Tribune][5], Christian McDonald of the [Austin American-Statesman][6] and [Jon Lebkowsky][7], Web consultant and strategist.
 We plan to have monthly meetings, so let us know your ideas for future events.